thesadru/animethemes-dl/README.md

 animethemes-dl --dropped
 ```

-Currently you can filter out all NSFW themes with `--sfw` and all themes with dialogue in them with `--no-dialogue`
+Currently you can filter out all NSFW themes with `--sfw` and all themes with dialogue in them with `--no-dialogue`.
+There may be cases where there's no dialogue tag but it still has dialogue, that is because this theme happens to have important dialogue in them (complain to animethemes about this).
+If you don't want that use `--no-spoilers`.
 ```
-animethemes-dl --sfw --no-dialogue
+animethemes-dl --sfw --no-dialogue --no-spoilers
 ```

 When downloading, you can choose to not redownload songs that are already in the save folder with `-r`.